 P.E.I.’s Holland College takes its educational philosophy from its namesake, Samuel Holland, an 18th-century surveyor who had a passion for progress and new technology.
-The college offers 65 diploma and certificate programs on 11 campuses and centres across the province.
+The college offers 60 diploma and certificate programs on nine campuses and centres across the province.
 Program areas include applied sciences, business, carpentry, computer studies, health and community studies, marine training, tourism and more.

 Cooking students hone their skills at the Culinary Institute of Canada, housed in the Tourism and Culinary Centre on the historic Charlottetown waterfront.
-Next door is Canada’s Smartest Kitchen, a special research facility for food-product development, one of the school’s many science and technology research areas.
+Next door is Canada’s Smartest Kitchen, a research facility for food-product development.
 The school’s bioscience technology program received the 2020 Gold Program Excellence Award from Colleges and Institutes Canada.

-The main campus, the Prince of Wales campus in Charlottetown, features the Florence Simmons Performance Hall, the Centre for Community Engagement—home of the Holland Hurricanes varsity sports teams—and five apartment-style residences.
+The main campus, the Prince of Wales campus in Charlottetown, features the Florence Simmons Performance Hall, the Centre for Community Engagement—home of the Holland Hurricanes varsity sports teams—and two apartment-style residences.
 The Summerside Waterfront campus houses most of the college’s trades and industrial technology programs, along with the Marine Training Centre.
 The Atlantic Police Academy, also in Summerside, offers programs in firefighting, conservation enforcement, corrections, police science, and sheriff and public safety.
-The academy has its own student residence.
+The academy has two residences on the Prince of Wales campus in Charlottetown and another at the police academy.

 - Heritage Retrofit Carpentry: Students learn to preserve historic properties by restoring them to structural standards and making them more energy efficient.